This post contains some affiliate links, which help support Brighter Sides! See footer for full disclosure.

-Though this is specifically for how to cut blunt straight across bangs/fringe, the same techniques and principles can be applied to side bangs or any other way you may want to wear them.
+This tutorial is specifically for how to cut blunt straight across bangs/fringe, but the same techniques and principles can be applied to side bangs or any other way you may want to wear them.

 – First section off where your bangs are, and pull the rest of your hair back so that you don’t accidentally cut in to it.